Keyboard shortcuts

 ModuleFilePurpose

-Detectionsrc/detect.rsScans PATH for 8 known AI CLI binaries.
+Detectionsrc/detect.rsScans PATH for known AI CLI binaries (KNOWN_CLIS).
 Resolves custom CLIs from config.
 Merges and deduplicates.

 Gitsrc/git.rsValidates git repos, lists branches (local + remote, deduplicated), creates/removes worktrees, derives safe directory names.

 Tmuxsrc/tmux.rsBuilder pattern for tmux operations.
-Creates sessions, splits panes, sends commands, applies tiled layout, sets pane titles.
+Creates sessions, splits panes, sends commands, applies the supervisor-as-pane layout, sets pane titles.

 Sessionsrc/session.rsPersists session state to JSON files under ~/.local/share/git-paw/sessions/.
 Atomic writes, crash recovery.